Before reaching the age of 30, Michelangelo Buonarroti

 and a complete four-part inventory of all his paintings, sculptures, buildings, and drawings

 .
 Full-page reproductions and enlarged details allow the reader to admire even the finest minutiae, while texts offer an in-depth profile of Michelangelo’s personality and circumstances

 —spanning his solitary nature, his thirst for money and commissions, his immense wealth, and his skill as a property investor.
-In addition, the book tackles the controversial issue of the attribution of Michelangelo drawings, an area in which decisions continue to be steered by the interests of the art market and the major collections.
+We also tackle the controversial issue of the attribution of Michelangelo drawings, an area in which decisions continue to be steered by the private interests of the art market and major collections.

 Commemorating the 450th anniversary of his death, this is the definitive work